tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/setup.md

 | `event`     | `attested-block`, `baked-block`, `missed-block`, `missed-attestation`, `new-block` | These are the specific staking events that you're interested in being notified for.
 Each event has its own unique subscription tier.
 All `missed*` ones are TIER 0 or FREE |
 | `conditions`| `tz1UGkfyrT9yBt6U5PV7Qeui3pt3a8jffoWv,tz1S5WxdZR5f9NzsPXhr7L9L1vrEb5spZFur` | This is a comma-separated list of Tezos addresses that you want to be notified for                                                                            |

+> **ℹ️ NOTE - Premium Features:**
+>
-> Please note that some TezWatch features are considered premium and will in the future require a subscription.
+> Some TezWatch features are considered premium and will in the future require a subscription.
 The freemium features indicated as TIER 0 will always be available for free to the Tezos ecosystem.

 ### Example